Combining Combined Forecasts: a Network Approach: Literature review and contribution

-An early branch of the social learning literature aimed at explaining herd behavior \citep{banerjee1992simple, bikhchandani1992theory, smith2000pathological}.
-In these works, agents take single sequential actions after observing previous actions and signals.
-More recently, some works adapted the classical herding models to a network structure to allow partial observation of the history \citep{ccelen2004observational, eyster2010naive, acemoglu2011bayesian, lobel2015information}.
-While sequential learning models provide valuable insights, they do not encompass the richness of network structures, where influence from peers flows in all directions.
+An early branch of the social-learning literature studied herd behavior in sequential environments, where agents take actions after observing predecessors’ actions and private signals \citep{banerjee1992simple, bikhchandani1992theory, smith2000pathological}.
+More recent contributions extend these classical herding frameworks to network environments in which agents observe only subsets of past actions \citep{ccelen2004observational, eyster2010naive, acemoglu2011bayesian, lobel2015information}.
+While sequential learning models provide important insights into informational cascades and observational inference, they do not fully capture environments in which agents interact simultaneously and influence one another through repeated communication prior to reporting their assessments.

-In the context of repeated interactions in social learning, the focus is on understanding how network structure and initial opinions contribute to consensus, biases or misinformation, and disagreement or polarization.
-Early works in the repeated social learning literature aimed to explain consensus formation \citep{degroot1974reaching, chatterjee1977towards, friedkin1999influence, demarzo2003persuasion, golub2010naive} or its absence \citep{hegselmann2002opinion, yildiz2013binary, acemouglu2013opinion}.
-Comprehensive assessments of this extensive literature are provided by \cite{golub2017learning} and \cite{grabisch2020survey}.
-More recent research has adapted classical models of repeated interactions to incorporate Bayesian features, biases, conformism, and selective sharing in the opinion update process \citep{jadbabaie2012non, buechel2015opinion, li2020locally, azzimonti2023social, fernandes2023confirmation, buechel2023misinformation, bowen2023learning}.

-This study links these two research strands by employing social learning within networks to examine the results of forecast pooling practices in situations where experts may interact before informing a decision-maker.